-RED status will be allocated if any one of the following applies:
+RED medicines must satisfy any of the following criteria:

-- R1 Requiring specialist assessment to enable patient selection, initiation and on-going treatment. - R2 Requires long term on-going monitoring of efficacy by a specialist. - R3 Requires long term on-going monitoring of toxicity by a specialist (either because of difficulty in recognising side effects, or problematic or high cost investigations to identify toxicity). - R4 Specifically designated as "hospital only" by product licence, by Department of Health (DH), National Institute of Clinical Excellence (NICE) or BNF. - R5 Where a medicine has been classified as Shared Care but a Shared Care Agreement has not been approved by the Pan Mersey Area Prescribing Committee.
+- R1 Requiring specialist assessment to enable patient selection, initiation and on-going treatment. - R2 Requires long term on-going monitoring of efficacy by a specialist. - R3 Requires long term on-going monitoring of toxicity by a specialist (either because of difficulty in recognising side effects, or problematic or high cost investigations to identify toxicity). - R4 Specifically designated as "hospital only" by product licence, by Department of Health and Social Care (DHSC), National Institute for Health and Care Excellence (NICE) or British National Formulary (BNF). - R5 Where a medicine has been classified as Shared Care but a Shared Care Agreement has not been approved by the Cheshire and Merseyside Area Prescribing Group.
 This is a temporary situation; a shared care framework must be produced within a reasonable timescale - R6 Medicines which require preparation by the hospital pharmacy, unless an acceptable procedure for supply through a community pharmacy and/or community services pharmacy can be arranged. - R7 Where the administration requirements of a medicine makes it unsuitable for use in Primary Care.